BG3-Community-Library-Team/bg3-community/Tutorials/General/Shipping-Items-to-Users.md

 **The ISF doesn't force mods into a mandatory dependency with the Script Extender**.
 The configuration file will be picked up in case users have ISF installed, but will simply remain inert otherwise. **Therefore, if your mod is designed to function without the Script Extender, integrating with the ISF will not change this**.

 > **Why you should use the Item Shipment Framework:**
-> * It allows you to ship items directly into the inventories of users.
+> * It allows you to ship items directly and immediately into users' inventories as soon as the game starts.
 > * It allows you to ship items directly into the Camp Chest.
 > * Integration can take less than 30 seconds.
 > * You can use ISF with other shipping methods without committing to it, as it can remain a soft requirement/optional.